Illuminate Boomerang Park

 ‘Check Under the Bed’ – uncovering the history of Boomerang Park

 In conjunction with the Raymond Terrace Historical Society, this initiative is a call to the community to find long-lost photographs of the history of Boomerang Park.
+If you have an old photo of the park, bring it to Port Stephens Library, where our friendly staff will scan it.

 These images will then be digitised and produced as an exhibit to be displayed in the Raymond Terrace Senior Citizen’s Hall on the night.